New passenger facilities planned at East Midlands Airport

 - Rapid growth in cargo operation brings airfield expansion forward five years

 East Midlands Airport (EMA) has submitted a planning application to expand its arrivals hall.
-If approved, work could start this spring in the hope that it will be ready for the busy summer season.

 The new hall will have the capacity to house five more e-gates (automated self-service barriers operated by the UK's Border Force at immigration checkpoints in arrival halls) and will be bigger, creating a more pleasant environment for passengers waiting to have their passports checked.